Digitisation#

 4. Geometry type: Select the type of feature you want to digitise e.g. points or lines.

 5. Under Additional dimension you should always make sure that you check None.
-Except if there is the possibility to collect the Z-values (Elevation) as well.
+Except if there is the possibility to collect the Z-values (elevation) as well.
 But this is mostly not the case.

 6. CRS dropdown: Select the EPSG/CRS you want to set for the new layer.
 By default, the QGIS selects the project CRS.
 If you want to change the CRS click on .

 7. Under New Field you can add columns to the new layer.
+Here you can set up what other type of data you want to collect in this dataset.

 • Click on to add the new column to the Fields List.

-8. Click OK
+8. Click OK to create the new data

 ../../_images/New_GeoPackage_Layer.png